ryanhmiller/ctseq/README.md

 Install Conda if you do not have it already
 >Conda installation [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html#install-linux-silent) (Linux).
 Follow instructions to install 'Miniconda'

-Create new environment in which to run ctSeq (recommended)
+Create new environment in which to run ctseq (recommended)
 ```
 conda create --name myEnvName python=3.7
 ```